moneybutton/yours-channels/docs/building-lightning-today.md

 # How to build a bitcoin micropayment network today
 (Draft 0.2)

-We describe how a network of micropayment channels can be built using features that are available in bitcoin today.
+We describe how a network of micropayment channels can be built.

-## Unidirectional payment Channels
+## Time-limited unidirectional payment Channels

 We use standard uni-directional payment channels.
+These do not need any features not yet available in Bitcoin and are not subject to transaction malleability.
+However, they can only be open for a limited amount of time.
+See next section for a version that is not time limited.

  The construction is as usual.
 We use channels where the refund transaction has an nlocktime set to some point in the future (say 30 days).
 The payment transactions do not have an nlocktime set.

 ### nlocktime of a channel